raspberrypi/documentation/configuration/raspi-config.md

 ### Enable Boot to Desktop/Scratch

 You can change what happens when your Pi boots.
-Use this option to change your boot preference to command line, desktop or straight to Scratch.
+Use this option to change your boot preference to command line, desktop, or straight to Scratch.

 ### Internationalisation Options